cmintert/Abyssal_TTRPG/Abyssal.md

 To reflect this process the Suit may award Progression Points (PP) to the players.
-These can be used to buy new Expertise Area Levels (EAL) or Specialisations.
+These can be used to buy new Expertise Area Levels (EAL) or Specializations.

-To further Expertise Areals refer to the EAL Table to look up the cost PP for the new EAL..
-Do not forget to consider the Mastery Gate.
-The possibility to unlock Specialisations come at the governing EAL.
+To further Expertise Areas refer to the EAL Table to look up the cost PP for the new EAL..
+Remember to consider the Mastery Gate.
+The possibility to unlock Specializations come at the governing EAL.
 Of 4, 8, and 12.
-Each Specialisation Level costs 3 PP, opening up new possibilities and boni for certain tasks.
+Each Specialization Level costs 3 PP, opening up new possibilities and boni for certain tasks.

 PP will be awarded after each session, usually around 2.
 This may be modified depending on various conditions.
-The characters my have completed a major plot or employed very clever tactics.
+The characters my have completed a major plot or used clever tactics.
 In that case the award may be even higher.

 A completely reasonable choice to up the award points can simply be the